On Ternary Trees and Fighting Fish: Introduction

 The head of a fighting fish is the only cell with two free left edges.
 A \emph{tail} is a cell with two free right edges.
 The \emph{size} of a fighting fish is the number of its free right edges minus 1.
+Note that every fighting fish has as many free right edges as free left edges.
 Let $\F_n$ denote the set of fighting fish of size $n$.
-Note that every fighting fish has as many free right edges as free left edges.

-By a \emph{descending} (\emph{ascending}, respectively) \emph{strip} of a fighting fish we mean a maximal sequence $a_1, a_2, \dots, a_m$ of cells such that the left upper (lower, respectively) edge of $a_{j+1}$ is glued to the right lower (upper, respectively) edge of $a_j$, for some positive integer $m$ and $1\le j\le m-1$.
-The cell $a_1$ is the \emph{top} (\emph{bottom}, respectively) cell of the descending (ascending, respectively) strip, and the cell $a_m$ is the bottom (top, respectively) cell of the descending (ascending, respectively) strip.
-In particular, the descending strip containing the head is also called the \emph{jaw} of the fighting fish.
+Using a classical method of generating function, Duchi, Guerrini, Rinaldi and Schaeffer \cite{DGRS-A} derived the number of fighting fish of size $n$, i.e., for $n\ge 1$,